-Section 2.
+- Section 2.
 Meeting notices shall be sent to all committee members and other interested parties and agencies.
-These notices shall be e-mailed, mailed or delivered no later than fourteen (14) days prior to the meeting and shall include the date, time, and place of the meeting, an agenda to be considered and minutes of the previous meeting.
+These notices shall be e-mailed, mailed or delivered no later than fourteen (14) days prior to the meeting and shall include the date, time, and place of the meeting, an agenda to be considered and minutes of the previous meeting. - Section 3.

-Section 3.
 News releases announcing the meetings to the public will be made in accordance with the FHwA/FTA Public Involvement Process.
-The news releases and the news media will be notified seven (7) days in advance of the meeting date.
+The news releases and the news media will be notified seven (7) days in advance of the meeting date. - Section 4.

-Section 4.
 Official minutes will be kept of each and all meetings of the Transportation Committee.
 An original set will be kept in a permanent file in the office of the GRADD.
 Copies will be made available to all Transportation Committee members, coordinating agencies, interest groups and individuals.
-Wider distribution of the minutes may be made as deemed necessary by the chairman of the Regional Transportation Committee.
+Wider distribution of the minutes may be made as deemed necessary by the chairman of the Transportation Committee. - Section 5.
+Other committee meetings shall be called at the discretion of the committee chairman or by petition of three or more committee members as business requires.